on-api/on-api/2.6.0/spec/orders.md

 # Orders

-* Endpoint /2.5/orders/
+* Endpoint /onapi/2.6/orders/

-This API allows the service provider to activate, deactivate, suspend, resume, update and change services.
+This endpoint allows the service provider to activate, deactivate, suspend, resume, update and change services.
 Once an order is no longer in the state "RECEIVED" no changes can be made to that order.

 ## States